shirabiton/shirabiton/README.md

 ## 📞 Concat me
 Got a lead or just want to chat?
-Don’t hesitate to reach out!
+Don’t hesitate to reach me out!

 Let's connect on [LinkedIn](https://www.linkedin.com/in/shirabiton/)